 Seats 4 Safety Program

-The Injury Prevention Center at Hasbro Children’s Hospital and its Seats 4 Safety program, provides education about car seat safety as well as provides safety seat checks at various locations throughout Rhode Island and Southeastern Massachusetts.
+The Injury Prevention Center at Hasbro Children’s Hospital's Seats 4 Safety program is a partnership with the Rhode Island Department of Transportation that provides education about car seat safety as well as provides safety seat checks at various locations throughout Rhode Island and Southeastern Massachusetts.

 How the Program Can Help You

 Certified child passenger safety technicians (CPSTs) from the Injury Prevention Center teach parents how to properly install car seats in their vehicles.
 Qualifying low income families may be eligible to receive a car seat for their child.
 Learn more:

 - Find a car seat check event near you

 - Rhode Island car seat check locations